Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 Canvas Tents

-Canvas tents are great family tents because they’re often large, durable, and highly waterproof.
+Canvas tents are great family tents because they’re durable, highly waterproof, and often have a spacious interior.

-The drawbacks of canvas tents is that they’re more expensive and challenging to set up than synthetic tents, but the tradeoff may be worth it if you enjoy winter camping.
+The drawbacks of canvas camping tents are that they’re more expensive and challenging to set up than synthetic tents, but the tradeoff may be worth it if you enjoy winter camping.

 Dome Tents